mmrosatab/Learn-More-About-React-Router-Dom-V6/README.md

 ### Learnings

-- [x] setState is async function :star:
+- [x] useState and setState are async functions :star:

+  - If you need last state for anything, use in class components the second parameter of setState and put a callback function or if you had using useState, put useEffect hook for to pass value updated.

 - [x] If the name of atribute and value for the same in an object javascript, you can use only one name. setState({filter: filter}) --> setState({filter}) :star: